 This mistake won’t show up right away.
 It may take weeks or even months, depending on the length of your sales cycle, for it to rear its ugly head.

 Combat this mistake by consistently monitoring your lead volume and your leads to proposal/quote ratio.
 If these numbers begin decreasing it’s time to ask why.
 What has changed?
 Is it internal, which will allow you to do something about it.
 Or, is it external, the economy, a supplier, your industry etc. which you cannot control.
 The solution may be different depending on the circumstances.
-The Revenue Engine Performance Analyzer can help you determine and monitor these metrics.
+The Revenue Engine Performance Analyzer can help you determine and monitor these marketing and sales metrics.

 The key things to recognize here is cutting costs when revenue is in decline does not fix the cause.
 It only addresses a symptom – declining profits.
 Cutting cost has no positive impact on the top line (your revenue).
 In fact, if you cut the wrong thing, like marketing, it may have a negative impact on the top line, as shown here.